 Diversity is easy.
 Inclusion is a challenge.
 Without inclusion, we cannot reap the true benefits of diversity.
 So they go hand in hand.

-This 2019, how about we work towards more inclusion in our surroundings?
+How about we work towards more inclusion in our surroundings?
 Begin where you are planted.
 Start moving your feet today.#

 - Baele, K. (2018).
 Women in leadership conference.
 Rotterdam.
 Erasmus University